Skip to main content

 How it works:

-1. Import required packages: Standard library and reporting layer
+1. Import required packages: Standard library (std/test, std/publication), the sources package (for its tests), and the reporting package (for its publications)

-2. Execute publications: Runs all blocks with publication metadata in the reporting package
+3. Execute publications: publication.Run materializes every block with :publication metadata in the reporting package

 Scheduling (Enterprise Feature)